The internship provides extensive training in each of the areas of competency required of the interns.

 Individual, couple and family counseling and psychotherapy.
 Interns spend the bulk of their time in direct contact with clients.
 Depending on what training experiences they have selected on their service contract, they have between 12-18 client contact hours per week.
 Most client work will be short-term in nature.
 Interns may elect to take on one or two long-term clients and are encouraged to keep in mind their training goals as well as the USDCC’s policies regarding length of treatment.
 Doctoral interns use webcams to record sessions, with permission of clients, for the purposes of clinical supervision.

 Crisis coverage.
-When a crisis situation emerges with an ongoing, walk-in or intake client, interns should exercise clinical judgment as to whether they should involve a supervisor while the client is still in session, or whether they should wait until completing the session and debrief immediately afterwards.
-However, interns must do one or the other: seek immediate consultation or debriefing.
+When a crisis situation emerges with an ongoing, walk-in or intake client, interns should exercise clinical judgment as to whether they should involve a supervisor while the client is still in session, or they should wait until completing the session and debrief immediately afterwards.
+However, interns must do one or the other: seek immediate consultation or debrief after session.
 For such supervision, interns should first seek their primary supervisor.
 If that person is unavailable, interns should look for the Director.
 If neither of those individuals is available, interns should go to the Coordinator of Training or any available staff member.
 If no staff members are available, staff may be interrupted in the following order: first staff involved in administrative work, then staff involved in meetings, then staff involved in supervision, then staff involved in clinical work.